robertwahler/repo_manager/examples/pc_saved_game_backup/INSTALL.markdown

-Creating the Repoman Saved Game Backup Configuration
+Creating the RepoManager Saved Game Backup Configuration
 ====================================================

 > NOTE for Windows users
 >
 > The given instruction are intended for a Bash shell.
 Bash is not
-> required to use Repoman, but it does make using the command prompt much
+> required to use RepoManager, but it does make using the command prompt much
 > more flexible and productive.
 The MSYS distribution of portable Git
 > includes a lean and stable Bash environment.